By Kathy Crockett

 “The world needs to know that there are success stories with people who have dyslexia.”

-His out-of-the-box approach works for his whole team—the Packers’ cornerbacks have a league record in the most interceptions since Whitt’s arrival in 2009—and for the individual players he coaches.
+His out-of-the-box approach worked for his whole team—the Packers’ cornerbacks have a league record in the most interceptions during Whitt’s tenure—and for the individual players he coaches.
 Take it from Pro-Bowler, and one of Whitt’s former players, Tramon Williams: “Trust me,” he told the Milwaukee Journal Sentinel’s Bob McGinn.
 “The guy knows his stuff.
 He will be a coordinator or a something one day.
 I don’t know exactly when it’s going to be, but I think he’s definitely going to have one of those upper spots.”
 And that is exactly what Whitt is going for, although he’s been told that disclosing his dyslexia would derail that dream of becoming head coach.
 “I’ve had people tell me, before I came out with it, ‘Joe, you’re not going to get a head coaching job if people know this.’
 My stance was, ‘Well, if that’s the reason somebody doesn’t hire me as a head coach, well, shame on them,’ because I think the world needs to know that there are success stories with people who have dyslexia.”

 Whitt has never been afraid of the truth, or hard work.
 He learned it early on in school and from his parents.
 “My parents aren’t big on excuses.
 They believe in hard work.
 No matter what learning disabilities or anything you have, if you work hard, they feel that you can get the results.
 And I agree with that.
 I had to do some things differently.
 I had to really use my ability to memorize and go that route, other than just sitting there and reading things.”